 Many immigrants begin learning English after they move to the United States.
 This has been the case since the earliest immigrant arrivals to the country.
 A unique aspect of Wisconsin’s cultural history has been the maintenance of native language among its immigrant communities.

 For example, Germans were the largest immigrant group to settle in Wisconsin in the early years of statehood.
 In 1910, a quarter of Wisconsin’s population reported being able to speak only German.
 Many had been living in Wisconsin for over a decade but still spoke little English.
 In some German-speaking communities in the state, the third and fourth generations born here continued to learn German as their first language at home.

-Today’s Latinx immigrants are learning English more quickly than past generations of new arrivals.
-Many Latinx immigrant families speak English in the home and therefore children are often less likely to learn their parents’ native language.
-While many of the U.S.-born children of Latinx immigrants may be bilingual in Spanish and English, by the third generation, Spanish may be lost entirely.
+Today’s Latino immigrants are learning English more quickly than past generations of new arrivals.
+Many Latin0 immigrant families speak English in the home and therefore children are often less likely to learn their parents’ native language.
+While many of the U.S.-born children of Latino immigrants may be bilingual in Spanish and English, by the third generation, Spanish may be lost entirely.

 Language is not only a means of communication.
 A shared language is part of maintaining culture, traditions, and identity.
 The loss of a community’s heritage language can have negative repercussions for the community as a whole.